michalShawat/Stenography-project/Stegosploit paper/README.md

 <br />additional files - additional files , created by us, in order to create the polyglots.

 ## Recommendation
-Read Saumil Shah's paper "Exploit Delivery via Steganography and Polyglots" can be found in [here](http://stegosploit.info/)
+Read Saumil Shah's paper "Exploit Delivery via Steganography and Polyglots" can be found [here](http://stegosploit.info/)

 ## Deployment
 1. go to Stegosploit Toolkit/stego and open iterative_encoding